 We’ve written previously about similar open-sourced custom integrations for other tools, and by releasing this one we are continuing in that same spirit.
 If you are interested in learning more about this integration, you can jump straight to the source code on GitHub.

-Watch this space for a follow-up post diving into more of the technical details.
-We’ll discuss how we secured the solution, made it deployable anywhere (including to options with free bandwidth), and how you can customize it to your needs.
+This follow-up post dives into more of the technical details, discussing how we secured the solution, how we made it deployable anywhere (including to options with free bandwidth), and how you can customize it to your needs.

 We would love to hear your feedback on this integration, and also any other integrations you would like to see from Backblaze.
 Feel free to reach out to us in the comments below or through our social channels.
 We’re particularly active on Twitter and Reddit—let’s chat!